beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 The transform also has options that control individual records and handle failed records.

-- _jsonify_ - A flag that indicates whether to convert a record into Json.
+- _jsonify_ - A flag that indicates whether to convert a record into JSON.
 Note that a record should be of _bytes_, _bytearray_ or file-like object, and, if it is not of a supported type (e.g. integer), we can convert it into a Json string by specifying this flag to _True_.
 - _multiline_ - A flag that indicates whether to add a new line character (`\n`) to each record.
 It is useful to save records into a _CSV_ or _Jsonline_ file.
 - _max_trials_ - The maximum number of trials when there is one or more failed records - it defaults to 3.
 Note that failed records after all trials are returned, which allows users to determine how to handle them subsequently.